netdata/netdata/packaging/docker/README.md

 ## Package scrambling in runtime (x86_64 only)

-By default on x86_64 architecture our Docker images use Polymorphic Polyverse Linux package scrambling.
-For increased security you can enable rescrambling of packages during runtime.
-To do this set environment variable `RESCRAMBLE=true` while starting netdata docker container.
+By default on x86_64 architecture, our Docker images use Polymorphic Polyverse Linux package scrambling.
+For increased security, you can enable rescrambling of packages during runtime.
+To do this set environment variable `RESCRAMBLE=true` while starting Netdata Docker container.

 For more information go to [Polyverse site](https://polyverse.io/how-it-works/)

-## Run Netdata with docker command
+## Run Netdata with Docker command

-Quickly start Netdata with the docker command line.
+Quickly start Netdata with the Docker command line.
 Netdata is then available at http://host:19999

 This is good for an internal network or to quickly analyze a host.